Yemenite Jewish poetry: Content

 Yemenite poetry is often steeped in allegorical expressions drawn from the Kabbalah and esoteric writings.
 Although it might incorporate themes of wine and of love, or that of a bridegroom and bride, it is, nonetheless, distinctly set apart from songs of hedonism sung in revelry and in drinking bouts.
-In Yemenite poetry, such themes serve a mystical meaning, not to be understood in its literal context of a marriage between a man and a woman in the flesh, but of the bridegroom being the Holy One, blessed be He, and his bride, the people of Israel (Knesset Yisroel).
+In Yemenite poetry, such themes serve a mystical meaning, not to be understood in its literal context of a marriage between a man and a woman in the flesh, but of the bridegroom being the Holy One, and his bride, the people of Israel (Knesset Yisroel).
 The poem's principal content is the bride's supplication, meaning, Israel who was banished in exile from the groom's inheritance, from the holy city of Jerusalem, and also the incensed groom's (God's) ethical words of reproof and his longing for his bride.
 The arch-poet, Shalom Shabazi, many of whose poems make-up a large segment of the dīwān, has written a warning not to think of his poetry in sensual or secular terms, since all had been written as an allegory.

 The nashīd (plural: nashwad) is quintessentially religious, usually an appeal to God.
 The shirah (poem) is the principal genre sung on different joyous occasions, especially weddings.
 It is a long song which incorporates different themes–primarily philosophy, praise, and supplication – and has a fixed opening structure in which God is praised, and an ending in which the party of men gathered on that joyous occasion are praised.
 Actually, on such occasions several shirot (songs) are sung one after the other.

 Songs of redemption feature prominently in the Yemenite repertoire of para-liturgical poetry.
 One example is Sapari Tamo, two stanzas of which are as follows, and where birds are used allegorically for the gentile nations: